Darkjrcy/FAA-Gazebo-Environment/README.md

 The Repository contains three main detection simulations, each one with their own launch file and characteristics.

 ## MIT Encounter Set Simulator.
 The ROS2 pacakge has a mit_path_follower executable, which les you simulate the intruder and ownship movements defined in the MIT DAA encoutner sets.
-To cahneg the encounter sets go to the src/plane_bringup/launch/MIT_Trajectory_follower.launch.py file and change the encounter set list.
-The program woudl simulate that encounter sets adn save the airplane and detection infromation in the DATA/MIT_Fligths folder.
+To change the encounter sets go to the src/plane_bringup/launch/MIT_Trajectory_follower.launch.py file and change the encounter set list.
 ```python
 # Launch follower varaibles:
     ownship_name = "airplane_1"